alexcolls/fx-oanda/README.md

 ```

 - For performance reasons each currency pair is backtested after pressing enter.
 Follow the console instructions.

-- You can play with the fee parameter.
+- You can play with the fee parameter in the script.